joanms/unicorn-attractor/README.md

 - **I want the process of upvoting features to be clear and intuitive.** On each page giving the details of a single feature, there is a box where users can enter their chosen price and an upvote button beside it.
 The box will not accept any value below the minimum price of €5, and if the user attempts to enter a value below €5, they see a message reminding them of this.

      When the user enters a valid price for upvoting a feature and clicks the upvote button, the upvote is added to their cart, and they are taken to a page showing the cart contents.
-They can adjust the cart contents by clicking the plus or minus buttons to change the price, the delete button to remove an item or the button inviting them to view other features to upvote.
+They click the plus or minus buttons to change the price, the delete button to remove an item or the button inviting them to view other features to upvote.

-- **I want the payment process to be clear and efficient.**If the user doesn't want to alter the cart contents, or if they have finished doing so, they can click the checkout button, which takes them straight to the payment page.
+- **I want the payment process to be clear and efficient.** If the user doesn't want to alter the cart contents, or if they have finished doing so, they can click the checkout button, which takes them straight to the payment page.
 When they enter their details and click the Submit Payment button, they see a message telling them whether or not the payment was succesful.

 ### Design
 Please [click here](static/plans/wireframes.pdf) to view the wireframes.